Questions in no particular order…

 When you are in a growth spurt at time of diagnosis, the doctors will address any additional risks or challenges that you might experience.
 Please tell them if you think you are experiencing any growing pains or other symptoms you are unsure of.

-Yes, most girl’s periods do continue and others stop for the duration of their treatment.
+Many teen girl’s periods do continue and others stop for the duration of their treatment.
 Treatment may cause additional tiredness and affect your blood levels, causing them to be lower than usual.
-It is very important to discuss with your Oncologist if you are having your period during treatment as it can cause heavy blood loss due to the medication.
+It is very important to discuss with your oncologist if you are having your period during treatment as it can cause heavy blood loss due to the medication.
 They can prescribe medicine to assist you.

-Q. Am I still able to continue playing sport?
+Q. Am I still able to continue playing sport or exercise?

-Yes, you can continue with light exercise such as walking and stretching, but high energy and impact sports such as soccer, rugby, hockey, soccer etc. won’t be allowed.
-Please make sure that you discuss this with your Doctor.
+Yes, you can continue with light exercise such as walking and stretching, but high energy and impact sports such as soccer, rugby, hockey, soccer won’t be allowed.
+Please make sure that you discuss this with your doctor.

 Q. Can I still have a social life when I have cancer?